-It is of paramount importance to look at the factors to consider when entering into a new lease agreement for industrial property.
+It is of paramount importance to look at all the factors to consider when entering into a new lease agreement for industrial property.
 Once the lease contract has been signed, it’s hard to change or re-negotiate.

 The following aspects of a property lease transaction are fundamental:

-- · Exactly what is being rented?
-Factory/ Warehouse, offices, yard areas, etc
+- · Exactly what is being rented? ( eg. Factory/ Warehouse, offices, yard areas, etc)

-- · Also, are there any areas shared with other users? (e.g., Shared yard areas).
+- · Are there any areas utilised by other users? (e.g. Shared yard areas).

 - · Rentable area of premises.
 (The most commonly used formula is the SAPOA Method of Measuring Floor Areas.)

 - · Exact use of the premises and facilities.

-- · Date of Occupation of the Premises.
+- · Date of Occupation of the property

 - · Lease start date.